The NOVAS C astrometry library, made better.

 Legacy support for (older) JPL major planet ephemerides

-If you only need support for major planets, you may be able to use one of the modules included in the SuperNOVAS
+If you only need support for major planets, you may be able to use one of the modules included with the distribution.

 and solsys2.c